mrismanaziz/Reforestation/README.md

-## Why did the chicken get a penalty?
-For fowl play.
+## What did the Buffalo say to his little boy when he dropped him off at school?
+Bison.